RocketCommunicationsInc/astro-uxds/design-guidelines/compliance.md

 5. Components
 	1. [Button](http://www.astrouxds.com/ui-components/button)
-		1. Cancel buttons shall be presented to the left of actions such as "Submit" or "OK."
-		2. Buttons shall be used for actionable controls only, not as state indicators.
+		1. Buttons shall be used for actionable controls only, not as state indicators.

 	2. [Checkbox](http://www.astrouxds.com/ui-components/checkbox)
 		1. Checkboxes shall not be used to initiate an action.